 A: Yes.
-A list of shareholders entitled to vote at the 2022 Annual Meeting will be available for any purpose germane to the 2022 Annual Meeting after March 00, 2022 at our executive offices and will be accessible there through the date of the 2022 Annual Meeting during ordinary business hours.
+A list of shareholders entitled to vote at the 2022 Annual Meeting will be available 10 calendar days prior to the 2022 Annual Meeting for any purpose germane to the 2022 Annual Meeting at our executive offices and will be accessible there through the date of the 2022 Annual Meeting during ordinary business hours.
 In addition, the list of shareholders will be available electronically during the 2022 Annual Meeting.